NikhilG50/dev-Portfolio/README.md

   Install `requirement.txt` using bellow specified command
-      `pip install requirements.txt` after that install postgresql commands to install and configure postgresql in MacOs using HomeBrew `install brew install postgresql`
+      `pip install requirements.txt` after that install postgresql Commands to install and configure postgresql in MacOs using HomeBrew `brew install postgresql`
       `brew services start postgresql`

   This will install the Django Framework and reqired nessecary libraries.

   After installing you can directly run `python3 manage.py runserver` to intilize this repo.